getAlby/bitcoin-connect/README.md

 - Does it work with a desktop extension enabled?

 Yes.
-But it will use the desktop extension as the default connector if it exists.
+It will use the desktop extension as the default connector if it exists.

 - Can I connect it to my mobile wallet?

-Probably not.
+That depends.
 The connection to your lightning node / wallet needs to be asynchronous so that you can use Bitcoin Connect natively on mobile websites or PWAs.

-- Does it work for any user with any lightning wallet?
+- Can a user connect any lightning wallet?

 It will only work for the connectors that are shown in the modal.
+Some of these connectors (e.g. the Alby Browser Extension) allow to connect multiple wallets themselves.
 Feel free to contribute to add a new connector.

 - Does it "remember" the user if they leave the page or close the browser?